-The light creamy texture, in addition to the sweetness of the sauteed onions with bacon flavor, make this a delicious dish for any occasion.
+The light creamy texture of the filling and the sweetness of the sauteed onions with bacon flavor makes this a delicious dish for any occasion.
 Yum!

 ### Please scroll down to the end of this post for a Printable Recipe ###